quanted/esat/README.md

 ESAT supports python version 3.10, 3.11, and 3.12.
 As the python package contains compiled code there are OS and python specific versions, supporting Mac Intel, Mac M1+, Linux, and Windows.

+### Documentation
+The Python API and CLI documentation can be found at the Github ESAT IO site: [https://quanted.github.io/esat/](https://quanted.github.io/esat/)

 ### Installation
 The ESAT python package contains all compiled code and required dependencies and can be installed using pip
 ```commandline